Krow10ca/Export-UserReviewReport/DesignNotes.md

 This script wouldn't be necessary with an onboarding/offboarding process that was timelier.

 Active Directory users have an attribute, directReports.
-If set properly, manager/supervisor staff are listed.
-This is a manual task and may not be used in all environments.
+This attribute is used to list the user accounts with the account listed in their manager field.
+Setting the manager field on a user account is a manual process and is required for this script to function.

-Inputs
+Script Inputs

-Outputs
+Script Outputs
 IT report with details around last login time, password last changed, password expired, etc.
 Manager report with details around user only.